ahubers/CSC341/syllabus.md

 ## Instructor Absence

-I live in Cedar Rapids, Iowa.
-Iowa has snow.
-Sometimes we will need to meet online.
-Please see course site for more details on virtual meeting.
+I live in Cedar Rapids, Iowa, and so I must drive a car.
+Unfortunately, Iowa has snow, cars break down, and instructors get runny noses.
+If any of these cases is to occur and I am not able to be on campus, we will hold our class period virtually.
+Please see the course site for where and how.

 ## Student Absence

+Quizzes will be given and handed-in during class; labs will be posted online.
+That being said, _I cannot stress enough the value of attending class_.
+Class gives you an opportunity to learn with your peers.
+This is perhaps the most valuable way you will learn!
+In the case that you must miss a class in which a quiz is given, please let me know ahead of time and I will try to accomodate a time for you to take it.

 # Help, Collaboration, and Academic Honesty